What Is Credit Card Fraud?

 You’re studying your credit card statement and you notice a $200 charge at a nearby electronics store.
 Problem is, you haven’t shopped at the store in months.
 That suspicious charge could be a sign that you’ve been a victim of credit card fraud.

 Credit card fraud happens when someone — a fraudster or a thief — uses your stolen credit card or the information from that card to make unauthorized purchases in your name or take out cash advances using your account.

 Credit card fraud isn’t rare, and it could happen to you.
 This is why it’s so important to take the steps necessary to help prevent it.

 How does credit card fraud happen?

-Here are some common ways fraudsters can put their hands on your credit card number:
+Here are some common ways fraudsters can get their hands on your credit card number.

 - A thief digs through your trash, finds discarded receipts or credit card statements that include your account number, and uses that information to rack up fraudulent charges.

 - An unscrupulous waiter steals your card number and uses it to finance, say, a Caribbean vacation.

 - An identity thief lures you to a fraudulent website where you are tricked into providing your card number.
 The thief then uses your credit card information for fraudulent purchases.